🧙 Merlin Adds DLL Agent & PowerShell Invoke-Merlin Script

 Mar 14 2018

-MerlinΒ is a cross-platform post-exploitation HTTP/2 Command & Control server and agent written in golang .Go is powerful because you can write one program and cross-compile it to many other platforms.
+Merlin is a cross-platform post-exploitation HTTP/2 Command & Control server and agent written in golang .Go is powerful because you can write one program and cross-compile it to many other platforms.
 One of my original goals with Merlin was to create a DLL to facilitate in-memory loading.
 In fact, this is one of the reasons why it took so long for a public release because I wasn’t able to get it figured out.
 After building a decent foundation and releasing Merlin to the public, I wanted to come back to generating a DLL.
-I ran acrossΒ this repositoryΒ where the author demonstrated how to generate a DLL from Go.
-In short, you have to export a function and then generate a C archive and header file using theΒ go build -buildmode=c-archiveΒ command.
-Following this, you need aΒ simple C fileΒ that merely executes the exported command.
-Finish up by compiling the C file with GCC and voilΓ , you have a DLL file.
-Additional information on how to compile the DLL can be found in theΒ README.
+I ran across this repository where the author demonstrated how to generate a DLL from Go.
+In short, you have to export a function and then generate a C archive and header file using the go build -buildmode=c-archive

 Dynamic Link Library (DLL)